20 Interview Questions To Ask A Nursing Home

-Looking for a residential care option for your can be an emotional journey.
-It’s important to find a residence that will be a good fit for your ’s physical and emotional needs.
+Looking for a residential care option for your loved one can be an emotional journey.
+It’s important to find a residence that will be a good fit for your loved one’s physical and emotional needs.

 Personal care assistance

 Assistance with transfers (including the use of Hoyer lifts)

 Medication management including IV medications or injection medications